CBEP-SoCB-Details/Wolfs_Neck_N_Deposition/Graphics/NTN_Aggregated_graphics.md

 <img src="NTN_Aggregated_graphics_files/figure-gfm/unnamed-chunk-13-1.png" style="display: block; margin: auto;" />

+We conclude that there is a meaningful decline in TN over time, and that it makes little difference whether we include or do not include the years that do not meet data completeness criteria.
+We chose to include them.

 # Atmospheric Nitrogen Loading

 ## Mean Loading Rates 2015 - 2019

 These are in the original units, kg/ha.
-NOT kg/ha of N.
+NOT kg/ha of N except for TN.

 ``` r
 recent_loads <- annual_data %>%